Clay-Wallace/imessage_analysis/README.md

     - Habit Overview (temporal analysis, average message length, media, etc.)
     - Social Network (summary and habit data for your top 10 correspondents)

+## Potential Future Features

+- AI-driven rhetoric and sentiment analysis
+- Longitudal data vizualizations to show change in habits over time
+- Network analysis vizualizations to map which of your correspondents know each other

 ## Installation

 1. Download repository